 Align your business processes to support key account management

-A 2017 study found that only about one-third of organizations have a formal approach to key account management and more than 10% do not engage in account planning at all.
-A successful key account management strategy, however, requires a formalized approach that compliments organizational goals and is systematically implemented.
+A 2017 study found that only about one-third of organizations have a formal approach to key account management, and more than 10% do not engage in account planning at all.
+A successful key account management strategy, however, requires a formalized approach that complements organizational goals and is systematically implemented.

 Define key accounts